1939 Auckland Rugby League season: Papakura Rugby League Club

 In early June the Papakura Post Office held a farewell function for Mr. P. Herkt who was transferring to Wellington.
 Herky had been a Papakura forward for years.
 On July 23 Papakura held a “special social function” with about 80 members and supporters in attendance to farewell Harold Milliken who had been chosen for the New Zealand team to tour England and France.
-Milliken was the Papakura clubs first ever player to be selected to represent New Zealand.
-He was presented with “a substantial cheque… by the president, Mr. Les McVeagh, who wished him bon voyage and a successful tour.
+Milliken was the Papakura club's first ever player to be selected to represent New Zealand.
+He was presented with “a substantial cheque... by the president, Mr. Les McVeagh, who wished him bon voyage and a successful tour.
 A combination travelling set was presented on behalf of the senior and senior reserve teams by Mr. J. Fogarty, captain of the senior side.
 Milliken “who replied, was accorded rousing musical honours.
 Items were given by Messrs Gregor Johnson, T.C.
 Seaton, Cyril Morris and Dobbyn”.
 In late July the club sent a letter of complaint regarding the state of Prince Edward Park which was “mud and slush”.
 The club secretary Mr. R.C.
 Williams wrote that the “club was deeply concerned about the conditions of the playing area.
 There was practically no grass in some parts and the mud near the shed where the sheep shelter was three or four inches thick.
 The Mayor said that the exceptionally bad weather was in a large measure responsible, but any damage by the sheep would be counteracted by the good they would do later on.
 It was decided to put a load or two of metal round the pavilion and pass on the matter to the reserves committee with power to act”.

 In early September the Papakura Borough Council received a letter of complaint about the state of Prince Edward Park from the rugby league club particularly focussing on the playing area where the drain was not dealing with the flooding from recent rains.
 They also complained about several of the electric lights being broken and that the shed was in “an untidy condition” and often unlocked.
 On October 25 it was reported in the Franklin Times that the league club had taken over the scouts hall for training purposes.
 It would be fitted as a gymnasium and have “some useful equipment including overhanging rings, wrestling ring, vaulting horse, etc”.
 The club had received advice from the Athletic Centre in Auckland, and “a qualified instructor will be in attendance at the start of training which will begin very shortly.
 The training will be open for all members from boys to seniors”.